-- Cashiers who wait on customers should have their payroll assigned to Code 818.
+- 5. Cashiers who wait on customers should have their payroll assigned to Code 818.
 The cashier who works in an area where only office work is performed and that area is physically separate from the parts, body shop, service/repair, showroom or sales lot areas should be assigned to Code 953. - 6.
-Telephone Operators should have their payroll assigned to Code 953 if they work in physically separate areas away from the parts, body shop, service/repair, showroom or sales lot areas. - 7.
+Telephone Operators should have their payroll assigned to Code 953 if they work in a physically separate --- office.
+Their payroll is assigned to Code 819, Automobile Salespersons, if they work in the automobile showroom. - 7.
 Greeters working in the showroom direct walk-in customers to waiting salespersons.
 Their payroll should be assigned to Code 819. - 8.
 Title Clerks process the paperwork involved in title and registration transfers.
-Their payroll is assignable to either Codes 953, 819 or 818 depending on where they perform these job duties. - 9.
+Their payroll is assignable to Code-953.- - 9.
 Automobile Salespersons must have their payroll assigned to Code 819.
 This classification is analogous to Code 951, Outside Salespersons, which is the standard exception classification applicable to employees engaged in the outside solicitation of a firm's goods or services.
 Job duties inherent for automobile salesmen include: - They sell automobiles by talking with walk-in customers. - Their offices/work areas are in the showroom. - They may or may not take the customer out for a test drive. - They demonstrate the various features of the automobiles to the customers and may deliver the vehicle to the customer. - A regular part of their job duties includes time spent in the new/used automobile lot or showroom. - 10.
 Sales Managers should have their payroll assigned to Code 819, even though they may not sell cars, if their areas of responsibility encompass the sales department and they are engaged in directly supervising the productivity, training and evaluation of the sales department.